XTLS/Xray-docs-next/docs/en/config/transport.md

 > `interface`: ""

-Specifies the name of the bound outbound network interface.
-Only supported by Linux,Darwin(MacOS,iOS).
+Specifies the name of the bound outbound network interface. supported by Linux MacOS iOS.<br>
+MacOS iOS Requires Xray-core v1.8.6 or higher.

 > `tcpMptcp`: true | false

-Requires Xray-core v1.8.6 or higher<br>
+Requires Xray-core v1.8.6 or higher.<br>
 Default value `false`, fill in `true` to enable [Multipath TCP](https://en.wikipedia.org/wiki/Multipath_TCP), need to be enabled in both server and client configuration.

 > `tcpNoDelay`: true | false

-Requires Xray-core v1.8.6 or higher<br>
+Requires Xray-core v1.8.6 or higher.<br>
 Default value `false`, recommended to be enabled with "tcpMptcp": true.